-- (a) We may change any terms and conditions of this policy from year to year. - (b) Any changes in policy provisions, expected county yields, maximum amounts of protection, premium rates, and program dates will be provided by us to your crop insurance agent no later than the contract change date contained in the Crop Provisions.
+- (a) We may change any terms and conditions of this policy from year to year. - (b) Any changes in policy provisions, expected county yields, maximum amounts of protection, premium rates, and program dates will be provided by us to your crop insurance agent or posted to the FCIC internet website at www.act.fcic.usda.gov no later than the contract change date contained in the Crop Provisions.
 You may view the documents or request copies from your crop insurance agent. - (c) You will be notified, in writing, of changes to the Basic Provisions, Crop Provisions, and Special Provisions of this policy not later than 30 days prior to the cancellation date for the insured crop.
 Acceptance of changes will be conclusively presumed in the absence of notice from you to change or cancel your insurance coverage.